msathe-tech/pks-automation/README.md

 * Third, we will configure the BOSH director using the creds populated earlier.
 * And last, we will configure the PKS tile using the creds populated earlier.

+>Note - we have kept third and fourth step as separate pipelines to keep it easy to understand and troubleshoot if needed.
+Ideally, >these will be in a same pipeline as two different tasks.

 Check your IaaS requirements [here](https://docs.pivotal.io/runtimes/pks/1-3/aws-requirements.html)

 # Prepare to automate PKS